 When taking a shower

 Firmly hold a dry wash cloth or hand towel over the pigmented area to avoid it from shampoo and conditioners.
-Hot water directly to the area is encouraged.
+Applying hot water directly to the area is encouraged.
 This will not wash away the pigment.

 *Proper after care is extremely important and will affect the outcome of the color and intensity.
 Make sure the area is completely dry after washing it before applying ointment.
 DO NOT PICK AT THE AREA.
 Once healed you can go back to normal activity, however, sunscreen is encouraged on lips, beauty marks and brows in order to maintain a richer color and preserve the area so that touch ups are needed less frequently. *